Monsters vs Virus

 The project also required narrative consistency across English and Spanish, which presented an additional challenge in preserving tone, humour, and character voice between languages.

 I worked on both versions of the game, adapting texts rather than translating it literally to ensure that meaning and emotional impact remained consistent and easily understandable.
-Working this way helped me maintain a cohesive narrative experience for all players, regardless of language.

 Documentation was also a key part of my workflow.
 Through character sheets and narrative documents I communicated story intent with the team while also serving as a reference during production.

-I believe collaboration and clear communication are essential to creating narrative experiences players will remember long after a game is over.
 Throughout this project, working closely with designers, artists, and developers helped me ensure narrative intent was understood and always reflected across gameplay and visuals in a meaningful way.

 Spaces of interactive storytelling are very much my passion, and through collaboration, iteration, and clear communication, I aim to contribute narrative work that strengthens both gameplay and player experience.
-This project represents my ongoing goal of growing as a narrative designer while working across teams, genres and creative challenges.